Skip to Content

 Schemas are defined using JSON Schema , a widely-adopted standard for describing JSON data structures.
 For TypeScript developers, we strongly recommend using Zod for type-safe schema definitions.

-import { z } from "zod"; import { fromPrivateKey } from "@zkstash/sdk"; // Authenticate with wallet const authPrivateKey = process.env.AUTH_PRIVATE_KEY; const client = await fromPrivateKey( "solana-devnet", authPrivateKey ) // Define schema using Zod const ShoppingListSchema = z.object({ item: z.string().describe("The name of the item to buy"), quantity: z.number().int().positive().describe("How many to buy"), purchased: z.boolean().default(false) }); // Create schema on zkStash await client.schemas.create({ name: "ShoppingList", description: "Items to buy", cardinality: "multiple", schema: ShoppingListSchema });
+import { z } from "zod"; import { fromPrivateKey } from "@zkstash/sdk"; // Authenticate with wallet const authPrivateKey = process.env.AUTH_PRIVATE_KEY; const client = await fromPrivateKey( "solana-devnet", authPrivateKey ) // Define schema using Zod const ShoppingListSchema = z.object({ item: z.string().describe("The name of the item to buy"), quantity: z.number().int().positive().describe("How many to buy"), purchased: z.boolean().default(false) }); // Create schema on zkStash (no uniqueOn = accumulating list) await client.registerSchema({ name: "ShoppingList", description: "Items to buy", schema: ShoppingListSchema });

 Using Schemas